raspberrypilearning/naughty-and-nice/en/step_7.md

 {'☔', 'e', 'I', 'i', 't', "'", 'p', 'n', 's', ' ', 'o', 'h'}
 {'☔', '☁', '☀', '⚡'}
 ```
-You can see the intersection fo the two sets fairly easily.
+You can see the intersection of the two sets fairly easily.
 ```python
 >>> set(text) & set(weather)
 {'☔'}
 >>>
 ```

-So to see if two strings contain any of the same characters, you just need to see if their set intersections are empyty or no. For example:
+So to see if two strings contain any of the same characters, you just need to see if their set intersections are empty or no. For example:

 ```python
 if set(text) & set(weather):